TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 Microcontroller and PCB stuff which one [Dow] and [John]

+Hardware control is not desirable because the parts can have long lead times and the project does not have high voltage components that would necessitate the need for relays or similiar hardware.

 power stuff -> full bridge rectifier, DC transformers, filtering / resonance, transistors  [Austin]